-A cough may linger following a cold or the flu.
-After ruling out other issues, the doctor may diagnose a “post-viral cough.”
+A cough may linger following a virus such as a cold or the flu.
+After ruling out other issues, the doctor may diagnose a ‘postviral cough.’
 Experts are unsure exactly why this happens, but there are a few possible causes.

-Keep reading for more information about a cough that continues after recovery from a viral infection such as the flu.
+Here, learn more about a cough that continues after recovery from a viral infection such as the flu.
 We look into the causes, treatments, and when to see a doctor.

-A cough may linger after a person has recovered from a viral infection, and the medical term for this issue is a post-viral cough.
+A cough may linger after a person has recovered from a viral infection.
+A doctor may call this a postinfectious or postviral cough.

-According to a 2017 review, a post-viral cough that continues after recovering from a cold or flu typically disappears on its own after a few days.
-If it continues for 3 weeks or more, healthcare professionals consider the post-viral cough to be persistent.
+According to a 2017 review, a postviral cough is one that lingers after recovery from a viral infection, such as a cold or flu.
+It typically disappears on its own after a few days, though it can last longer.
+If it continues for 3 weeks or more, a doctor will consider it persistent.

 Other underlying medical conditions

-Meanwhile, separate health issues can cause a cough to linger after a person has recovered from an infection.
+Other health issues can cause a cough to linger after a person recovers from an infection.

-In this case, the cough is linked to the underlying condition, not the infection.
-In other words, it is not post-viral.
+In this case, the cough may be linked to the underlying condition and not the infection.
+In other words, it is not a postviral cough.

 Asthma causes the airways to become

-If a person with asthma develops the flu, which then causes additional inflammation in the airways, this can trigger asthma attacks or worsen asthma symptoms.
+If a person with asthma develops the flu, there will be additional inflammation in the airways.
+This can trigger asthma attacks or worsen asthma symptoms.

 People may not be aware that they have asthma.
 Because the symptoms can be very mild, it may be easy to mistake them for persistent effects of a respiratory infection, for example.